1. Acoustica Basic Edition

 edited the clip, export it as an MP3, WAV or OGG file.

-MP3Gain isn't a complete editing program, but it
+MP3Gain isn't a complete editing program, but it does

 provide an essential audio service.
 As with most normalizers, you can